markusmoenig/RPU/Readme.md

 You can choose between 32 and 64 bit precision during compile time.

-All math functions are implemented in pure WebAssembly.
-This means that the generated WAT code is very small and fast.
+All vector based operations (length, dot, cross etc) are implemented in pure WebAssembly.
+Trigonometric functions are implemented in Rust and are called via the wasmer runtime.

 ---